The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 But this simplistic view misses the more profound reality: every bite you take doesn’t just feed your body — it sends signals that fundamentally alter your physiology.

-After 40, these signaling effects often become more important than the basic fueling aspects of nutrition.
+After 40, these signaling effects often become more important than the basic fuelling aspects of nutrition.

 It’s not just what you eat — it’s what your food tells your body to do.